HKOLWD/AlexaForce/README.md

 Alexa also allows you to define a Dialog model (currently in beta), Dialogs put more of the control of the interaction between Alexa and the user inside the model, and therefore generally require less APEX code.
 For example, you can let the model handle reprompting for required slots and determine completion of an Intent.
 AlexaForce supports both a Dialog model (using Directives) and a simpler JSON model (like the SampleSkill).

-Make sure to fully setup the configuration.
-Once all checkboxes are lit, you're done.
 The following parts are required to wire up the Alexa model with your Salesforce skill.

 ## Define the endpoint
 In the "Configuration" section of the Alexa skill, you can use an AWS Lambda endpoint, or in this case HTTPS.
 Select HTTPS.